 What if Image Attributes are set to Post Title and the image is used multiple times?

 WordPress attaches images to a specific post and this is displayed in the Media Library.
 Usually this will be post to which the image was originally uploaded to.

 Images can also be “Unattached” which typically happens when images are uploaded to the Media Library directly or imported using third party plugins.

 For images that are attached to a post or product:

 - The image attributes in the media library will be the post title of the post or product to which it is attached to.

 - The embedded image attributes in each of the post will be the title of that specific post or product that uses the image.

-- In this case, the image attributes in the media library will be based on the image filename.
-The image attributes embedded within the post or product will still be the title of that specific post or product.
+- The image attributes embedded within the post or product will still be the title of that specific post or product.